nasa/cumulus/docs/data-cookbooks/lzards-integration.md

 ### LZARDS Collection Configuration

 In order to tell Cumulus which files to notify LZARDS of for backup, we use the `files` portion of collection configuration.
+This allows us to identify some, none, or all files on a granule that are to be submitted to the LZARDS archive.

 Below is a partial collection definition showing the `lzards` object on a file definition used by the LZARDS notifier task: